anamitro/TeXchand/README.md

 ___

-Designed and maintained by [Anamitro Biswas] (https://anamitro.github.io), math student and enthusiastic in Sanskrita-Bengali literature and typography.
+Designed and maintained by [Anamitro Biswas](https://anamitro.github.io), math student and enthusiastic in Sanskrita-Bengali literature and typography.
 For any queries or feedback, you may drop an email at: anamitroappu@gmail.com.

 [**Homepage**](https://anamitro.github.io)